MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/embed-multiple-viz.md

 To embed multiple visualizations from 1 dossier, after referring `native-embedding-sdk.js`, use the code shown below:

+The getLoginToken function can be found in [the getLoginToken doc](http://localhost:3000/add-functionality/methods-and-properties#getlogintoken)

 ```js
 try {
   // eslint-disable-next-line